 freestyle relay and Madison de Rozario who in late 2015 won a maiden IPC

-Athletics World Championship – in the T53 800m before winning dual bronze at
+Athletics World Championship – in the T53 800m before winning dual silver at

 the Rio Paralympic Games.